stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 Library prep (preparation) is the process by which starting nucleic acids are converted into a [sequencing library](#library).
 There are a great many ways to prepare libraries, but some common steps include (not always in this order or necessarily included):

--Sample selection
+- Sample selection
--Isolation of nucleic acid from samples
+- Isolation of nucleic acid from samples
--Enrichment (of nucleic acid subtypes you want) or subtraction (of those you don't want) -QC of nucleic acid isolates
+- Enrichment (of nucleic acid subtypes you want) or subtraction (of those you don't want)
+- QC of nucleic acid isolates
--Fragmentation of nucleic acid
+- Fragmentation of nucleic acid
--Conversion of RNA into dsDNA (for RNA sequencing) -Addition of [adapters](#adapter) to ends of library molecules, possibly with [barcodes](#barcode) for multiplexing -Amplification of library if necessary
+- Conversion of RNA into dsDNA (for RNA sequencing)
+- Addition of [adapters](#adapter) to ends of library molecules, possibly with [barcodes](#barcode) for multiplexing
+- Amplification of library if necessary
--Pooling of multiplexed samples
+- Pooling of multiplexed samples
--QC / quantification of final libraries prior to loading on sequencer.
+- QC / quantification of final libraries prior to loading on sequencer.

 ### Long read sequencing

 Certain sequencing technologies, such as that of [PacBio](https://en.wikipedia.org/wiki/Single_molecule_real_time_sequencing) and [Oxford Nanopore](https://en.wikipedia.org/wiki/Nanopore_sequencing), produce [reads](#read) that are much longer (many kb long) than Illumina reads (<300 nt).